rolveb/REBooT_public/prevalent_approach_for_risk_assessments.md

      - Vertical wind profile
      - Radial distribution of ice on blades
      - No. of relevant fragments
-2. Wind and Icing data
+o 2) Wind and Icing data
   - Wind statistics representative for periods when icing icing and melting may occur
-  - Estimation of amount of ice fragments
+  - Estimation of amount of ice fragments o 3) Risk assessment
-3. Risk assessment
   - Probability of Persons present
   - Calculation of risk level
   - Threshold for accepted risk levels